Physics is Everywhere: Rainbows to Refrigerators

 Core: Physical and Natural Sciences

-To take this class you need to be currently (or previously) enrolled in UHON 203.001.
-This class is an extension of UHON 203.001.
-This class is one hour lab is available as a SEPARATE class to be held outside of the regular class hours on the same days that class meets.
-The separate lab class is optional, if you need four hours of science credit, you can add this lab class to the three hour class.
+A one hour lab is available as a SEPARATE class to be held outside of the regular class hours on the same days that class meets.
+The separate lab class is optional, if you need four hours of science credit, you can add the lab class to the three hour class.
 You will be designing and conducting your own experiments and demos and presenting them to the class.
 There is an additional course fee of $25 for the lab section.
 Contact me for further information.

 READINGS AND TEXTS